benkeen/grunt-search/README.md

 This plugin requires Grunt v0.4.1+.

-In your project folder, run the following command [N.B. this won't work yet - once I complete + submit the code to npm, it will.
-I'll remove this comment then].
+In your project folder, run the following command:

 ```js
 npm install grunt-search --save-dev